digitalbs/angular-speech/README.md

 The following section covers the voice locale index you need to pass to change the language type:

-1. US English Male Accent: Index of 0
+1. US Accent: Index of 0
 2. UK English Male Accent: Index of 1
 3. UK English Female Accent: Index of 2
 4. Spain Accent: Index of 3